On the Berkovich double residue fields and birational models: Introduction

+Here, `quasi monomial valuation' is in the sense of Definition \ref{triv qmo}. \end{Thm} In addition, we give a concrete description as part of proving the theorem.

+Our third main result (=Theorem \ref{quot}) states what happens to a Berkovich double residue field when taking the quotient by a finite group $G$.

+We also prove an analogous result to the last assertion in Theorem \ref{fsmon}, over a complete discrete valuation field (CDVF for short) as follows.

-\begin{Thm}[$=$ Theorem \ref{quasi}] Let $K$ be a complete DVF.
-We suppose that $R$ is the complete DVR of $K$ and $k$ is the residue field of $K$.
-We assume that the characteristic of $k$ is 0.
+\begin{Thm}[$=$ Theorem \ref{quasi}] Let $K$ be a CDVF, $R$ be the valuation ring of $K$, and $k$ be the residue field of $K$.
+Assume that the characteristic of $k$ is 0.
 Let $X$ be a smooth connected projective $K$-analytic space.